-Please read all the conditions carefully.
-All conditions are required to be complied with at the completion of the building work.
-Please note Condition 17, which requires a letter to be submitted to Council once the building work is completed, outlining and demonstrating compliance with each condition.
+All conditions are required to be either complied with or bonded prior to the commencement of the use.
+Please note Condition 15, which requires a letter to be submitted to Council prior to commencement of the use, outlining and demonstrating compliance with each condition.